Elly Pamatong: Lawsuits filed by Pamatong

 Pamatong has filed numerous lawsuits against high-profile individuals.
 Such persons include then-Pope Benedict XVI and Cardinal Gaudencio Rosales for "alleged disturbance of public order, swindling and teaching immoral doctrines."
-He also filed disqualification case against Lito Lapid and Manny Paquiao who were running for the post of Senator in the 2010 Philippine elections saying that the candidates didn't have enough educational experience but the COMELEC dismissed Pamatong's petition stating that there is no need for candidates to have a high educational attainment to be eligible to run.
+He also filed disqualification case against Lito Lapid and Manny Pacquiao who were running for the post of Senator in the 2010 Philippine elections saying that the candidates didn't have enough educational experience but the COMELEC dismissed Pamatong's petition stating that there is no need for candidates to have a high educational attainment to be eligible to run.

-An outspoken critic of incumbent President Rodrigo Duterte, Pamatong filed a quo warranto petition before the Supreme Court in June 2018.
+An outspoken critic of then-President Rodrigo Duterte, Pamatong filed a quo warranto petition before the Supreme Court in June 2018.
 He sought to oust Duterte, on the grounds that his certificate of candidacy in the 2016 presidential election was illegal.

 Death

 On July 24, 2021, Pamatong died at the age of 78 due to cardiac arrest.
 He died in Arayat, Pampanga.
 Due to the request of his family, his death was only made known to the wider public when the certificate of candidacy filing for the 2022 Philippine general election began on October 1, 2021.
 His body was cremated and the remains were in-urned on August 1, 2021.
 The USAFFE, Pamatong's group, kept the urn in a chapel in Arayat.

+Despite Pamatong's death, he continues to be considered as the spiritual head of the USAFFE.
+He is also considered a prophet in a local religious group called Immortal White Rock Church of Enoch and Elijah, Inc, a church based in Davao City.